Magento 2 Clear Cache

 Everyone looks for a solution that allows for fast and effortless cache deleting in Magento 2.
 Here are the simplest methods to clear cache.

-*‘Flush Magento Cache’: allows for refreshing cache you see in the backend and inner cache with Magento tag;
+*‘Flush Magento Cache’: allows for refreshing cache you see in the backend and remove inner cache with Magento tag;

 !If you run one of the cache storages together with Magento-based websites of other merchants, having refreshed it like that, you’ll clear their cache too!